zxc00o/sentry-docs/src/collections/_documentation/workflow/releases/index.md

 - Resolve Sentry issues by including the issue number in your commit message
 - Receive email notifications when your code gets deployed

-Additionally, releases are used for JavaScript and iOS projects to unminify or symbolicate error stack traces, by holding source maps or dSYM files as release "artifacts."
-To learn more, please check out our [JavaScript]({%- link _documentation/platforms/javascript/sourcemaps/index.md -%}) and [iOS]({%- link _documentation/clients/cocoa/index.md -%}#sentry-cocoa-debug-symbols) docs.
+Additionally, releases are used for JavaScript projects to unminify  error stack traces, by holding source maps as release "artifacts."
+To learn more, please check out our [JavaScript]({%- link _documentation/platforms/javascript/sourcemaps/index.md -%}) docs.

 ## Using Releases